 Just like other drugs, alcohol is metabolized by the stomach and the liver.
 Even though the process is similar for everyone, the metabolism of the ethanol compounds in different individuals varies.
 Different people will not digest and develop the symptoms in the same amount of time.
 This happens because the ADH levels, which is the enzyme that initially metabolizes the alcohol dehydrogenase into acetaldehyde, are different for every individual.
 The acetaldehyde is a toxic intermediate product that is later transformed into water and carbon dioxide.
 ADH is our best defense against the extremely toxic effects non-metabolized ethanol produces on our cardiac and nervous systems.
 People who use slower variants of this enzyme are more likely to develop a resilience to booze and a dependence.
 As a rule of thumb, our bodies will metabolize one standard drink in one hour.
 Those who have no ADH cannot metabolize ethanol easily, so they manifest the symptoms faster than others.

 The main cause of alcohol tolerance is the chronic alcoholism.
 This chronic process increases the alcoholics’ tolerance to the effects of booze when they consume it in reasonable amounts.
-So if they want to reach levels of excitement and forgetfulness, alcoholics have to drink more than normal people do.
+So if they want to reach levels of excitement and forgetfulness, alcoholics have to drink more than normal people do and react to alcoholism triggers faster.
 Their bodies have adapted to the volumes they usually drink.
 The stimulation of the receptors decreases, so the alcoholics develop an ethanol resistance.

 Types of Alcohol Tolerance